mbaezpy/trentose2018-nodejs/day1/README.md

 What is the difference now?.

 In this case readFile expects a *callback* function.
 These are very common in javascript libraries, and is the function that will be called when the method invoked realises its purpose (which can be one or multiple times).
-In this specific case, we also have an anonymous function, meaning a function that was declared on the spot (declared at runtime) and does not have names as typical functions.
+In this specific case, we also have an anonymous function, meaning a function that was declared on the spot (declared at runtime) and that unlike typical functions, it does not have a name.

 Later in the tutorial we'll have a look at *Promises*, which are a nicer looking alternatives to callback functions for asynchnous calls.